grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 - Grafana alerting periodically queries data sources and evaluates the condition defined in the alert rule
 - If the condition is breached, an alert instance fires
-- Firing instances are routed to notification policies based on matching labels
+- Firing and resolved alert instances are routed to notification policies based on matching labels
 - Notifications are sent out to the contact points specified in the notification policy

 ## Fundamentals